How the control valve works

-All types of regulating valves can be divided by their principle of action into limiting, mixing or separating the flow of the working medium.
-Valves that close the flow are called two-way valves, while mixing valves are called three-way or four-way valves, depending on their design.
+All types of control valves can be classified based on their function: those that restrict, mix, or divide the flow of the working medium.
+Valves that restrict water flow are called two-way valves, while mixing valves are four-way and three-way valves.

-Two-way regulating valves are used to control the heat transfer of heat exchange units in hot water supply and independent heating systems, to control the mixing process in heating substations with dependent connection to the heating network, and as an actuator for indirect flow, pressure, or pressure drop regulators.
+Two-way control valves are used for controlling heat exchangers in domestic hot water systems and independent heating systems, managing mixing processes in heat substations with dependent connections to the heating network, and as actuators for indirect-acting flow, pressure, or differential pressure regulators.

 question : comment : feedback